zkuzmic/freeyogacolumbus/src/pages/index.md

       Pickerington Nazarene Church, (Pick Naz) 11775 Pickerington Road, Pickerington, Ohio, 43147

-      On November 20, ONLY, we will be at Epiphany Lutheran Church, preschool entry, 268 Hill Road North, Pickerington, OH 43147 because Pickerington Nazarene Church has a conflict on scheduled activities in the area we usually use for yoga then returning to Pickerington Nazarene through the end of the year.
-We will NOT have class Thanksgiving, Christmas, or New Years weekends (Saturday, November 27, Saturday, December 25, 2021, and January 1, 2022).
-Then we will have class at Epiphany Lutheran from January 8 through February 26, 2022.
+      We will NOT have class Christmas Day, or New Years weekends (Saturday, December 25, 2021, and January 1, 2022).
+Then we will have class at Epiphany Lutheran, 268 Hill Road North, Pickerington, OH 43147 from January 8 through February 26, 2022.
   - title: FREE – 20/20/20 Fitness Class
     when: 7am every Wednesday
     what: Get rid of those extra 20 lbs from 2020!
 This is a combined class called